BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist areas and on public transport, as pickpocketing can be an issue.
-Keep valuables secure, use a cross-body bag, and avoid flashing expensive items.
-Trust your gut if a situation feels off.
+Be aware of your surroundings, especially in crowded tourist areas and on public transport.
+Pickpocketing is common in places like Rome's Colosseum or Paris's Eiffel Tower.
+Keep your valuables secure, use a cross-body bag, and be wary of overly friendly strangers offering unsolicited help.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.